ModelEarth/localsite/map/problem-sites/nrel/README.md

 1. The station-locator widget overwrites other hash values when auto-refreshing the URL on the initial load.
 An extra slash is inserted after the # symbol.
-Example: watch the existing hash values disappear here when hitting refresh:  <a href="../nrel/#show=vehicles">Attempt to include local site's hash value</a>
+Example: Watch the existing hash values disappear - hit refresh here:  <a href="../nrel/#show=vehicles">Local site's hash value</a>

 2. NREL has not yet implemented corrections submitted July 20, 2021 for two Georgia locations displayed outside the state.